Cataract Questions & Treatment Options

 As we grow older, the lens gradually loses its water content and increases in density.
 The lens become hard in its center and the ability to focus on near objects is diminished (usually requiring bifocals by age 45).
 As the lens ages, it also becomes less clear.
 These natural processes may set the stage for cataract formation.

-An ophthalmologist (eye MD) will assess patient symptoms and perform a comprehensive eye exam.
+An ophthalmologist (eye doctor MD) will assess patient symptoms and perform a comprehensive eye exam.
 The physician will also carefully examine the eye to determine if other conditions exist and how they may affect visual acuity.
 Particular attention will be given to observation of the retina and macula to assure that other factors are not contributing to the loss of vision.
 Also, the optic nerve will be inspected for evidence of glaucoma.

 Although a large amount of research is currently underway, no measures are known to prevent cataracts developing from the aging process.
 Special diets, drugs, or medicines have not been proven to delay or cure the developing cataract.
 But a safe surgical procedure, coupled with an intraocular lens implant of appropriate power, has preserved and restored sight for millions.